seinecle/gephi-tutorials/docs/generated-html/subdir/simple-project-from-a-to-z-en_temp_pdf.md

 //ST: Computing the centrality of the nodes
 //ST: !
+=== Definitions of centrality

-"Centrality" is one of the most common things to measure on a network.
+"Centrality" is a very good metrics to first get an idea of a network.
 What does centrality mean?
 Intuitively, we understand that a "central" node will probably sit in the middle of the network.
 But how to measure that "scientifically", so that we have an objective confirmation of our visual impression?